On a flight to NYC, Jerry has a first-class time, but Elaine suffers in coach. Meanwhile, Kramer and George try to hit the right airport.

 Elaine: I know, but look at me.
 Do I look like a coach person?
 I have standards!

-Elaine Character Comedy ★ Rewatch Elaine: This is outrageous!
+Jerry Deadpan/Understatement Character Comedy ★ Rewatch Callback Elaine: This is outrageous!
 I ordered a dozen cookies and I only got eleven.
 Eleven!
 Do you know what that means?

 Elaine: It means someone is stealing from me.
 It means there's no justice in this world.
 It means the whole system is rigged against the little guy!